sealablab/moku-dev-vhdl/BestSlotBlinker/CONTROL_REGISTER_LAYOUT.md

 - **Local Pattern**: If `pattern_type_X(15 downto 8)` = 0, use `pattern_X(3 downto 0)` from same register
 - **Extended Pattern**: If `pattern_type_X(15 downto 8)` > 0, use that value as pattern type
-- **Global Fallback**: CR0 bits 3-0 still available as global pattern selector for backward compatibility
+- **No Global Fallback**: Each output is completely independent with its own pattern selection

 ### 📝 **Usage Examples:**